More info on new TLDs

-Throughout the years, people have bought domain names in the most popular extensions such as “.com”, “.net”, “.org”, and even country TLDs like “.co.uk” have been purchased without much thought whenever a new website is deployed.
-Because everyone seems to opt for a small set of extensions, simple, short, relevant, and easy to remember domain names have been more and more difficult to acquire.
+Throughout the years, people have bought domain names in the most popular Top-Level Domains (TLDs) such as “.com”, “.net”, “.org”, and even country TLDs like “.co.uk” without much thought whenever a new website is deployed.
+Because everyone seems to opt for a small set of domain endings, simple, short, relevant, and easy to remember domain names have been more and more difficult to acquire.

-The creation of new domain extensions has opened up many new interesting domain name options.
-These new extensions, or TLDs (Top Level Domains), are separated in three different categories: open extensions, semi-open extensions (available only under specific conditions), and closed extensions.
+The creation of new domain extensions, or new TLDs, has opened up many new interesting domain name options.
+These new TLDs are separated into three different categories: open new TLDs, semi-open new TLDs (available only under specific conditions), and closed new TLDs.

-Available for anyone to acquire, new “open” domain name extensions may be used to fulfill a great variety of purposes.
-For example, many of them feature non-Latin alphabet characters such as Arabic, Chinese, Hebrew, Sanskrit, and Thai.
-These new extensions help rendering the web more accessible to non-English speaking communities.
+New domain names in "open" new TLDs can be registered by anyone and can be used to fulfill a wide variety of purposes.
+For example, many of new domain extensions feature non-Latin alphabet characters such as Arabic, Chinese, Hebrew, Sanskrit, and Thai.
+These new TLDs help make the web more accessible to non-English speaking communities.

-New geographic domain name extensions, referring to precise areas of the world instead of just countries, have also been added.
-Those who wish to include a location, a city or a region in their domain name can now acquire extensions such as “.paris”, “.corsica”, “.alsace”, or “.nyc”, among many others.
+Geographic new TLDs, referring to precise areas of the world instead of just countries, have also been added.
+Anyone who wants to include a location, a city or a region in their domain name can now acquire domains with new domain extensions like “.paris,” “.corsica,” “.alsace,” or “.nyc,” among many more.

-Generic extensions are meant to be used by those who wish for their domain name to portray their website’s contents more accurately.
+Generic new TLDs are meant to be used by anyone who wants their domain name to portray their website’s contents more accurately.
 This will help users identify your website’s purpose at a glance.
-As an example, a website focusing on viral news could greatly benefit from the domain extension “.buzz”.
+For example, a website focusing on viral news could benefit greatly from new TLDs like “.buzz.”

-Some new domain name extensions, such as “.bio”, “.sport”, or “.art”, that cater to very specific fields and activities are also available.
+Some new TLDs, like “.bio,” “.sport,” or “.art,” that cater to very specific fields and activities are also available.

-These domain name extensions exist for very specific purposes, and can only be acquired by the relevant entities.
-TLDs such as “.museum”, “.coop”, “.bank”, or “.finance” are among these semi-open extensions, and can greatly help in defining a website’s identity.
+These new TLDs exist for very specific purposes, and only organizations related to the new TLDs can register them.
+New TLDs like “.museum,” “.coop,” “.bank,” or “.finance” are among these semi-open new domain extensions, and can help define a website’s identity.